alexcarchiar/lupus/README.md

 ## Roles

 #### Good guys
+The good guys win when there are no wolves left.
+These are the roles:
 - Villager: they have no powers.
 They have to guess the wolves and vote them out during the day.
 - Medium: he/she is called once every two turns.
 He/she can ask the narrator to reveal if one of the
   dead players was good or bad.